iPanja/steam-idler/README.md

 <!-- ROADMAP -->
 ## Roadmap
 After taking a break from dealing with building a GTK project...
-- [ ] Cleanup library.c
+- [x] Cleanup library.c
-- [ ] Add linux support in creating/killing the new process
+- [ ] Add linux support in creating/killing the new process (`ui.c`)
 - [ ] Re-format the add a game window/list
-    - [ ] Get game name from app id
+- [ ] Get an app's name from its APP ID to make the application more user-friendly

 <p align="right">(<a href="#top">back to top</a>)</p>